-One arrested in case of dog found burned to death, warrant for second suspect
+Second suspect in connection with death of dog found burned on the beach taken in to custody

 WEST HAVEN, Conn.
-(WTNH) — West Haven Police have made one arrest and have issued a warrant for the second suspect in connection of the case in the dog that was set on fire and killed on the Fourth of July.
+(WTNH) — West Haven Police have now made two arrests in connection of the case in the dog that was set on fire and killed on the Fourth of July.

-35-year-old Latrice Moody of West Haven, the owner of the dog was arrested, and 41-year-old Maurice Jackson of West Haven has a warrant issued for his arrest.
+35-year-old Latrice Moody of West Haven, the owner of the dog was arrested, and 41-year-old Maurice Jackson was taken in to custody after he had a warrant issued for his arrest.

 Police say that at around 10 a.m.
 Friday, July 5th officers responded to the area of Beach Street, near Third Avenue/Second Avenue, for the report of a fire in the Sandy Point Beach parking lot.